PSESD/SSL-Auth/README.md

 # Secure Data Portal for community-based organizations (CBO's) [![Code Climate](https://codeclimate.com/repos/565edd74a7512d251d001692/badges/164f3c9621ded8bdf249/gpa.svg)](https://codeclimate.com/repos/565edd74a7512d251d001692/feed) [![Test Coverage](https://codeclimate.com/repos/565edd74a7512d251d001692/badges/164f3c9621ded8bdf249/coverage.svg)](https://codeclimate.com/repos/565edd74a7512d251d001692/coverage) [![Issue Count](https://codeclimate.com/repos/565edd74a7512d251d001692/badges/164f3c9621ded8bdf249/issue_count.svg)](https://codeclimate.com/repos/565edd74a7512d251d001692/feed)

 ## Overview
+Handles user authorization and management for Student Success Link.

 The authorization sequence begins when your application redirects a browser to a CBO api URL; the URL includes query parameters that indicate the type of access being requested.
 As in other scenarios, CBO api server handles user authentication, session selection, and user consent.
 The result is an authorization code, which api returns to your application in a query string.

 After receiving the authorization code, your application can exchange the code (along with a client ID and client secret) for an access token and, in some cases, a refresh token.